sjoerdvankreel/firefly-synth-2/static/Manual.md

 * String: combined string/noise osci.
 * External Audio: use audio in as an oscillator to allow it as an FM/AM/RM source in the inter-osci modulation section.

-Comes with gain control plus optional envelope, fine pitch control plus optional LFO (vibrato), phase offset and coarse pitch controls.<br/>
+Comes with gain control plus optional envelope, fine pitch control plus optional LFO (vibrato), phase offset and coarse pitch controls.
-Panning: an osci is inherently monophonic unless you turn on the osci-level unison feature.<br/>
+Panning: an osci is inherently monophonic unless you turn on the osci-level unison feature.
 Pan control may be used to pan hard-left/hard-right or anything in between.<br/>

-Keyboard tracking: by default an oscillator's base pitch (so not counting coarse/fine offset and unison detune) follows the voice's base pitch.<br/>
+Keyboard tracking: by default an oscillator's base pitch (so not counting coarse/fine offset and unison detune) follows the voice's base pitch.
-The voice base pitch is basically the incoming MIDI note with pitch bend, voice-level coarse/fine offset, portamento and microtuning applied.<br/>
+The voice base pitch is basically the incoming MIDI note with pitch bend, voice-level coarse/fine offset, portamento and microtuning applied.
-If you turn off keyboard tracking the oscillator base pitch becomes C0.<br/>
+If you turn off keyboard tracking the oscillator base pitch becomes C0.
 You can then use the the osci-level coarse and fine pitch controls to affect the osci pitch.<br/>

-By itself this gives you a constant pitch, so not really useful.<br/>
+By itself this gives you a constant pitch, so not really useful.
-Instead, this feature is meant to allow building up the osci pitch by the matrix.<br/>
+Instead, this feature is meant to allow building up the osci pitch by the matrix.
-You can stack individual components like voice key, pitch bend, portamento offset, voice coarse/fine offset to the osci's coarse pitch to build up the corresponding voice pitch by hand.<br/>
+You can stack individual components like voice key, pitch bend, portamento offset, voice coarse/fine offset to the osci's coarse pitch to build up the corresponding voice pitch by hand.
 This opens up some neat possibilities like leaving out specific pitch components (like PB) for a single osci only, or f.e. to invert the effect of the portamento.<br/>